 Moab had an abundance of free activities to keep us busy in addition to the amazing national parks.
 We hiked Corona Arch, mountain biked the trails at Klondike Bluffs, took a more leisurely pedal along the Moab riverwalk at Lions Park, and strolled the downtown shops.

 Although National Parks are not free, we find the annual pass is the most economical option.
-Many people are eligible for free or discounted admission to National Parks including senior citizens, veterans, and all American 4th graders including and their families.
+Many people are eligible for free or discounted admission to National Parks including senior citizens, veterans, and all American 4th graders including their families.

 Moab National Parks: Arches